Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Provide access to a given element, both read and write.

-PetscScalar PETScWrappers::VectorBase::operator() ( const unsigned int index ) const
+PetscScalar PETScWrappers::VectorBase::operator() ( const size_type index) const

 Provide read-only access to an element.

-void PETScWrappers::VectorBase::set ( const std::vector< unsigned int > & indices,
+void PETScWrappers::VectorBase::set ( const std::vector< size_type > & indices,

 const std::vector< PetscScalar > & values